goooooouwa/goplan-web/README.md

 1. `npm start`

-The app will be run in the development mode.\
+This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Available Scripts